SpicySyntax/DogBreedClassifier/README.md

 ## Project Overview

 Given an image of a dog, this algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
+This is accomplished using [Transer Learning](https://en.wikipedia.org/wiki/Transfer_learning) and [CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network).

 ### Prerequisites